NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/hooks-and-act.md

   })
 ````

-running the button in a real application the browser will show the component working as intended with the tab's title updating according the button clicks
+If you run the button in a real application. the browser will show the component working as intended with the tab's title updating according to the button clicks.

-## allow clicking up to a max number
+`act` must be used multiple times in case of multiple interactions, take a look at the code of the test if you want to add one more feature, like allow clicking up to a `max` number.

 ```
   //
   // NEW TASK: allowing the counter only increase
   // up to a given number
   //
-  // example <Button max={10}/>
+  // example <Button max={2}/>
-  // after the counter has reach 10 the button should be disabled
+  // after the counter has reach 2 the button should be disabled
   //
 ```